Growing ferns… with their amazing variety of foliage forms and delicacy of pattern, have always been popular as house plants.

 - Stenochlaena tenuifolia

-As you can see there are lots of different kinds of ferns available to choose from!
+As you can see, many kinds of types of outdoor ferns and indoors are available to choose from!

 Image: wikimedia commons